rose-collectionservices/collection-services-manual/05-DESCRIPTION/readme.md

 **Required:** Required at the collection level.

-* The resource type describes the nature of the materials.
-The resource type field in ArchivesSpace should correspond with the resource type used in the title.
+* The resource type field in ArchivesSpace describes the nature of the materials and should correspond with the resource type used in the title.
 Select from the drop down menu:
 	* If a collection contains the administrative records of an organization or corporate body, use the term "records."
  	* If a manuscript collection contains a variety of materials belonging to an individual or family, use the term "papers."
   	* If the collection is artificially created by an individual or by the Rose Library, use the term "collection."